michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 ### Foundational skills

 Before starting to use Weavly, there are some foundational skills that learners will need.
 If they don't have experience with these concepts, it is suggested that you create activities to either build the background knowledge or help learners connect with what they already know.
 These concepts can be covered as different parts of Weavly are introduced. \
+\
 The skills would be:

-* Understanding of and ability to express a knowledge of forward, backward, left and right on their own body, on an object in different orientations to their body.
+* Understanding and an ability to express relative directions (forward, backward, left and right on their own body, and on an object in different orientations to their body)
-* Understanding of difference between a 45 and 90 degree turn
+* Understanding the difference between a 45 and 90 degree turn
-* Understanding of a sequence
+* Understanding a sequence
-* Understanding of repeated patterns
+* Understanding repeated patterns
-* Understanding of co-ordinates (for some users)
+* Understanding co-ordinates (for some users)

 We have developed several unplugged activities that can help you anchor these foundational skills.
 Please visit the [Unplugged Activities](https://weavly.org/learn/activities/?type=Unplugged) section for more details.